aemrcd/aemrcd-Portfolio/README.azure.md

-# 🚀 Deploying Your Flask App to Azure with GitHub Actions - A Student-Friendly Guide
+# 🚀 Deploying Your Flask App to Azure with the use of  GitHub Actions & Powershell CLI

 ### These steps guide you through deploying your Flask web app to Azure using the Azure Web App service.